-The price of water on the market depends on both demand for, and supply of, irrigation water, and is thus volatile.
+Irrigated farms typically face production risk due to uncertainty of future weather and hence of the availability of water over the growing season.
+When water allocations can be traded on a market, the price of water depends on both demand for, and supply of, irrigation water, and is thus volatile.
 Price volatility not only adds to the uncertainty of future water availability but also makes the value of farmers' water rights uncertain.
 More precisely, the uncertain value of water allocations granted to farmers generates a background risk that is going to impact their production choices if farmers are risk-averse (Eichner and Wagener, 2012).
-In this article we develop a theoretical model to study how the level of initial water allocations (coupled with the uncertain water price) affects risk-averse farmers' production decisions.
+Our model accounts for these various sources of uncertainty and describes their impact on the production decisions of a single and representative risk-averse farmer.
+The modelling of the water market equilibrium is outside the scope of this article.

-We consider a risk-averse farmer who receives an initial allocation of water that can be physically used for the production of an irrigated crop or sold on a competitive market.
-This allocation is regularly revised by water authorities so that, at the beginning of the season, the farmer does not know with certainty the total amount of water that will be available over the entire irrigation season.
-This uncertainty translates into an uncertain price of water allocations which itself makes the return of the irrigated crop risky.
-In our setting, the farmer can allocate part of his/her land to a non-irrigated crop, which is also characterized by a random return (due for example - but not restricted - to weather uncertainty).
-In this model, a farmer's decision about the allocation of land between two risky crops can be seen as a portfolio decision of a risk-averse agent owning an initial (uncertain) wealth and having the possibility of investing in two (possibly correlated) risky assets, which is a setting similar to Eichner and Wagener (2012, hereafter EW).1
+The main features of our model are the following: we consider a risk-averse farmer who receives an initial allocation of water that can be physically used for the production of an irrigated crop or sold on a competitive market.
+The price of water, which depends on supply and demand, varies over the season.
+Uncertainty on the price of water makes the net return of the irrigated crop random and creates a background risk for the farmer since it makes his/her initial wealth (in terms of water allocations) uncertain.
+At the start of the season, the farmer decides how much land to allocate to the irrigated crop and to the non-irrigated crop, the latter being also characterised by a random return (due for example - but not restricted - to weather uncertainty).
+In this model, a farmer's decision about the allocation of land between two risky crops can thus be seen as a portfolio decision of a risk-averse agent owning an initial (uncertain) wealth and having the possibility of investing in two (possibly correlated) risky assets, which is a setting similar to Eichner and Wagener (2012, hereafter EW).1

-We follow EW in assuming that farmers' preferences are characterized by a utility function defined over the mean and variance of their random wealth.
+We follow EW in assuming that farmers' preferences are characterised by a utility function defined over the mean and variance of their random wealth.
 Under some assumptions about the form of farmers' risk preferences we show, in the same vein as EW, how the level of initial allocations impacts farmers' allocation of land between the irrigated crop and the non-irrigated crop.
 Next, we extend EW's analysis by studying the implementation of a forward market for water allocations.
 The possibility of trading water forward at a certain price offers farmers a new option for managing the risk brought about by the uncertainty about the price of water and hence can modify farmers' land allocation decisions.

 Finally, we run simulations to illustrate our main analytical findings.
-Distributions of the random variables and levels of the parameters of interest were chosen based on conditions observed in the Murray-Darling Basin (MDB) in Australia.
+We calibrate distributions of the random variables and set the level of parameters of interest using observed data from the Murray-Darling Basin (MDB) in Australia.
 The MDB, which covers about 14% of Australia's land mass, is the main source of irrigated agricultural production in the country and hosts one of the most active water markets in the world.
-The research question, the underlying assumptions about the sources of risk, and the timing of farmers' decisions were primarily motivated by the functioning of the market for water allocations in the MDB.